Jeu d'Enfant (Child's Play)

 Q: My child is not fully potty-trained.
 Can he/she still attend?

 A: Yes.
+We do require that the potty training process has started, not that your child be fully potty trained.
 As parents, we understand that for some children potty-training is a lengthy process and accidents can happen.
 That is why we ask you to you bring a change of clothes.
 Also, we do ask that you take your child to the bathroom prior to class in order to limit the number of bathroom breaks needed and maximize play time in class.
 That being said, there are enough instructors in the classroom to assist in case your child needs an urgent trip to the bathroom.

 Q: My child is not 2 yet.
 Can he/she still attend?